evernym/ui-challenge/README.md

 11. Other things I could still try: Ajax, jQuery, jsonData, or building a simple express server and deploying that somewhere external like heroku.
 12. Before I go down the rabbit-hole of building my own server I should ask for advice from the team.
 13. While waiting for iput from the team, I can continue learning how to build a table in React and see if I can get that to render with some jsx placeholders.
 14. Trevor reported back on my issue, he suggested const stuff require(...), I didn't mention I had tried this before, but I finally got it to work by moving data.json direclty into the src folder.
-While this doesn't seem very "real world," for the sake of this challenge it will save me the time of setting up an external database.
+While this hack doesn't seem very "real world," for the sake of this challenge it will save me the time of setting up an external database.
-15. I was able to console log the json data from the table component using the require method, however, create-react-app still insisted on having the data file directly in the src folder (which I feel is kind of a "hack" but will leave it be for now so I can move on).
-I think a more real-world example would be to build an express sever.

-## To Do's for future iterations

-pushedAt info looks like a time stamp that needs to be translated into more human-friendly context?
+16. Working with static and local data proved to constantly cause issues, I finally figured out that I could easily use Postman to create a mock api.

 # `EVERNYM ui challenge`